nsthethunderbolt/multi-params-visualizer/README.md

-# Medical Parameter Visualizer
+# Multi Parameters Visualizer

-A Python-based desktop application for tracking and visualizing various medical parameters over time.
-This tool helps you monitor your health metrics with visual indicators for normal and abnormal ranges.
+A Python-based desktop application for tracking and visualizing various parameters over time.
+This tool helps you monitor multiple parameters with visual indicators for normal and abnormal ranges.

 ## Features

-- Track multiple medical parameters simultaneously
+- Track multiple parameters simultaneously
 - Visual representation of data with separate graphs for each parameter
 - Color-coded data points (green for normal range, red for abnormal)
 - Automatic data persistence using CSV storage
-- Pre-defined normal ranges for common medical parameters
+- Pre-defined normal ranges for common parameters
 - Easy-to-use interface with dropdown selection

 ## Available Parameters

-The application includes the following medical parameters with their normal ranges:
+The application includes the following parameters with their normal ranges:

 - Vitamin D (20-50 ng/mL)
 - Blood Pressure (Systolic: 90-120 mmHg)